SvnFrs/eduflow/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help us improve EduFlow
-title: ''
+title: '[BUG] '
 labels: bug
-assignees: Jonghakseo
+assignees: yourusername
 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+A clear description of the EduFlow issue.

+**University Portal Context**
+- Which page were you on?
+(Quiz/Course/Discussion)
+- What were you trying to do?
+(Generate AI response/Auto-grade/Navigate)

 **To Reproduce**
 Steps to reproduce the behavior:
-1. Go to '...'
+1. Open EduFlow extension on [specific university page]
-2. Click on '....'
+2. Click on [specific button]
-3. Scroll down to '....'
-4. See error
+3. See error

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+What should EduFlow have done?

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
-Use [Brie](https://go.briehq.com/github?utm_source=CEB) to capture screenshots, errors, and network activity for faster issue resolution.

-**Desktop (please complete the following information):**
- - OS:
- - OS Version:
+Add screenshots of the EduFlow popup and university page.

+**Environment:**
- - Browser:
+- Browser: [Chrome/Firefox]
 - Browser Version:
- - Node Version:
- - Other Necessary Packages Version:
+- EduFlow Version:
+- University Portal: FPT University

 **Additional context**
-Add any other context about the problem here.
+Any other context about the problem.